 Are you struggling to teach Spanish writing to your students?

-If so, you’re not alone.
+If this is happening in your class, you’re not alone.
 Many students struggle to write in English so when you ask them to write in another language, it gets pretty messy.

 Raising my kids bilingually has dramatically changed my thinking about the importance of Spanish writing skills.
 Here are a few things to think about . . .

-- When kids learn native languages, they aren’t expected to write until after they’ve been speaking and listening to the language for 5 years.
-This is partially because they don’t have the hand eye coordination to write yet, but also, it just makes sense.
+This is partially because they don’t have the hand-eye coordination to write yet, but also, it just makes sense.
 Why are we asking students to write when they don’t know how to say what they want to say?

 In some schools, this is difficult because they want to see written work from students and you have to do what your co-workers are doing.
 It might be worth having this type of conversation with your Department Head or with your colleagues to see if you can change the focus to more communication.